tracetronic/ecu.test-diff/README.md

 - Open a commit or merge request on your SCM platform.
 Open the extension popup dialog
 - Select the correct platform type and add the host
-- Go to the options e.g., via click on the cog-wheel icon
+- You will be redirected to the options page, where the configuration dialog opens up
 - Now enter your API token

   - ⚠️Don\'t give the token all permissions, use fine-grained personal access tokens (if possible) ⚠️